hoc-labs/news-site-progression/README.md

 ## Part 2 - Showcase Article

-Your task for Part 1 of this assignment is to build a section to display a showcase article that would link to a feature article.
+Your task for Part 2 of this assignment is to build a section to display a showcase article that would link to a feature article.
+This is known as a **hero** section.
 You will get practice using a background image to enable displaying content on top of an image.

 This is what you should be aiming for.